chancellorofpaphos/chancery-paphos/README.md

-# letters-patent-maker
+# chancery-paphos

-This code facilitates the creation of letters patent on behalf of His Majesty the King of Cyprus.
+This code facilitates the creation of letters patent on behalf of His Grace The Duke of Paphos.